Penguinlay/notion-inline-latex/README.md

 ## Installation
 - Install [Violentmonkey](https://violentmonkey.github.io/).
-- - The script should work with other UserScript extentions as it is though it *has not* been tested yet.
 - Click on the extension icon and click plus icon.
 A new text editor window by extension will be opened in new tab.
 - Copy/paste the script `notion-inline-latex.js`.
 - Save and close the editor.